SantiagoSalazarPavajeau/SantiagoSalazarPavajeau/README.md

 ### Hi there 👋

-I am a business management administrator with a background in science who finally discovered programming and became a Software Engineer (best thing ever!).
+I am a software engineer with a background in business and science who finally discovered programming and became a Software Engineer (best thing ever!).

 🔭 I’m currently working on ...